eclipse-openj9/openj9-docs/docs/vgclog.md

 Some GC cycle types are run in piecemeal blocks of operations called GC increments.
 Using GC increments reduces pause times by enabling blocks of operations or operation steps to interleave with operations or operation steps from other types of cycle.

 For example, consider the garbage collector for the `gencon` policy, which uses partial cycles and global cycles.
-The partial cycle consists of just 1 GC operation, scavenge, that runs on the *nursery* area during an STW pause.
+The partial cycle consists of just 1 GC operation, scavenge, that runs on the *nursery* area during a stop-the-world (STW) pause.
 However, the `gencon` global cycle, which runs when the *tenure* area is close to full, is split into three increments.
 The initial and final global cycle increments run during a relatively short STW pause.
 The intermediate global cycle increment, which consists of the majority of the GC cycle's work, runs its GC operations concurrently.

 Splitting the global cycle operations into these increments reduces pause times by running most of the GC operations concurrently with application threads.
 The `gencon` global cycle's concurrent increment is paused when a `gencon` partial GC cycle is triggered and resumes when the partial cycle, or multiple partial cycles, complete.
 In this way, a global cycle can progress while other types of cycle are run by pausing and resuming the concurrent work.
 In some policies, concurrent operations are split further into multiple concurrent increments for better control of progress of the concurrent operation.